 - Fill membership vacancies as appropriate

 - Perform such other business as appropriate

 In the event of a board vacancy, the remaining council members will select a new representative from within.

 DUTIES OF EXECUTIVE BOARD:

-Chair: Calls meetings of CSAC; presides over meetings; coordinates activities; attends regular meetings with Chancellor; makes all appointments to Search and Screen committees and other committees requested by the Chancellor; assists Committee on Committees with other appointments.
+Chair: Calls meetings of CSAC; presides over meetings; coordinates activities; attends regular meetings with Chancellor; makes all appointments to campus committees as determined by the CSAC and requested by campus administration; assists with other appointments.

-Vice-Chair: Serves as Acting Chair (and performs all of those duties) when the Chair is absent or unable to perform those duties; attends regular meetings with Chancellor; becomes Chair after completing term as Vice-Chair.
+Vice-Chair: Serves as Acting Chair (and performs all Chair duties) when the Chair is absent or unable to perform said duties; attends regular meetings with Chancellor.

 Treasurer: Manages, reconciles and reports on the budget to CSAC at all monthly meetings; oversees all payments for CSAC bills or obligations; will be a member of the Grant/Fundraising Committee.

-Secretary: Prepares and distributes agenda for all CSAC meetings; takes minutes of CSAC meetings and sends approved minutes to CSAC members and classified staff; saves electronic copy of all minutes; attends meetings of the Executive Committee.
+Secretary: Prepares and distributes agenda for all CSAC meetings; takes minutes of CSAC meetings and sends approved minutes to CSAC members and classified staff; saves electronic copy of all minutes.

 ARTICLE VII: STAFF SUPPORT